extism/docs/docs/integrate-into-your-codebase/browser-runtime-sdk.md

 ### Host Functions

-If your plug-in has any [host functions](/docs/concepts/host-functions), you can implement them in JS and pass them in through an object keyed by name:
+If a plug-in expects to call [host functions](/docs/concepts/host-functions), you can implement them in JS using the SDK and pass them in through an object keyed by name:

 ```javascript
 let helloWorld = function(index){